Machu-Pichu/ETHDenver_2021/README.md

 Pre-requesites: [NodeJS](https://nodejs.dev/learn/how-to-install-nodejs) & [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation)

-1. Fork this repo to your repo and clone it, or clone directly:
-	`git clone https://github.com/Machu-Pichu/ETHDenver_2021`
+1. Fork this repo to your repo and clone it, or clone directly: run `git clone https://github.com/Machu-Pichu/ETHDenver_2021`
-2. `cd` to `ETHDenver_2021/Pepito` and install the dependencies:
+2. `cd` to `ETHDenver_2021/Pepito` and install the dependencies: run `npm install`
-	`npm install`
-3. `cd` to `ETHDenver_2021/Pepito/src` and create your own CELO testnet crypto account to run the demo:
+3. `cd` to `ETHDenver_2021/Pepito/src` and create your own CELO testnet crypto account to pay the blockchain fees of the demo: run
 	`node createAccount.js`
-4.	/* this creates a new CELO test account and displays the account address on the console.
-Copy this account adddress */
+4.	... this creates a new CELO test account and displays the account address on the console.
+Copy this account adddress
 5. Go to Alfajores test faucet and fund the account by pasting the address you just copied, answer the CAPTCHA and click on "Get Started": https://celo.org/developers/faucet
-6. Migrate the project to Alfajores test network:
-	`truffle migrate --network alfajores --reset`
+6. Migrate the project to Alfajores test network: `cd` to the folder `ETHDenver_2021/Pepito` and run `truffle migrate --network alfajores --reset`
-7. `cd` to `ETHDenver_2021/Pepito/client` and launch the React frontend:
-	`npm run start`
+7. In the same folder, launch the React frontend: run `npm run start`
 8. your browser will open a new tab at address http://localhost:3000 and display the frontend